vaostic/stats2021_exer_OpenFiles/README.md

 ## Push your updated file to your GitHub repository

+* This can be done in RStudio.
+  * Be patient as you complete these steps.
+RStudio can be a bit slow to respond.
+  * Click on the Git tab in the top right section of the window.
+  * You should see the files in your repository in the window.
+  * Click in the checkbox in the Staged column to stage the changes you made.
+  * Click on the Commit button.
+(Just above the Staged, Status, Path labels at the top of the pane.)
+  * A new window will open which is titled RStudio: Review Changes.
+  * Enter a commit message in the field on the right side of the window and click Commit.
+  * Another popup should come up while the commit it made.
+You can close it when it's done.
+  * Click the Push button on the top right of the window.
+  * Another popup should come up while the push is done.
+You can close it when it's done.
 * This can be done in VSCode.
   * In VSCode click on the Source Control button.
   * You should see the files that had changes.
 (Mine has the original file which shows an M next to it and a new file which says checkpoint in the name.
 You really only need to push the original file, but if you push both it shouldn't hurt anything.)